Meadowlarke/Bibliography/Bibliography.md

 > **In this chapter, Geurts analyses the way that different cultures classify the sensorium, focusing mostly on mainstream American culture and the Anlo-Ewe-speaking people of West Africa.
 She argues that the a culture's sensorium, or "senory order," is not just what it means to be human, but what makes us human.
 (2-3) Additionally, she argues that the West's classical "five senses" are essentially a folk model.**

-> p.
 1: Discussion of the senses as a social construct.

-> p.
 2: Discussion of balance.

-> p.
 4: ESP

-> p.
 4: Discussion of metaphor as ESP.

-> p.
 5: The mind-body dichotomy.

-> p.
 5: Genealogy  of the classical "five senses."

-> p.
 5: Argument that "the five senses" are a folk model.

-> p.
 6: Psychophysics.

-> p.
 6: Alternative western scientific taxonomies of the sensorium.

-> p.
 9: Senses as the embodiments of cultural categories.

 > p 10: Sapir-Whorf.